-Over the years, Roydon has had the privilege of asking the tough questions to Australia’s leaders including (former) Prime Minister Julia Gillard.
+Over the years, Roydon has had the privilege of meeting Australia’s leaders including Prime Minister Malcolm Turnbull and Julia Gillard.
 Roydon’s journalism experience also includes multimedia reporting and editorial positions for current affairs, political and opinion publications.

 With a passion to bring local perspectives to a global audience, Roydon Ng is currently with The Typewriter as an editor and correspondent covering Australia, Hong Kong and China’s socio-political issues.
 Other major projects that Roydon has worked on or founded include:

 2016: UniPollWatch – covering the Australian Federal Election

 2015: Australia-China Youth Association – news contributor to OzBites